CITIES-Dashboard/citiesdashboard.com/src/ContextProviders/README.md

 [SheetsDataContext](./SheetsDataContext.jsx) [DEPRECATED]: Provides access to the Google Sheets API, ensuring seamless integration and uniform access to spreadsheet data throughout the application.
 Supports accessing sheets metadata (to fetch the last update data of a project) and other services. **Deprecated** in favor of fetching the last update data from the [`datasets_metadata.json`](https://github.com/CITIES-Dashboard/datasets/blob/main/datasets_metadata.json) file from the datasets repo.

 [TabContext](./TabContext.jsx): Controls tab state for projects with charts which have multiple subcharts.

+[YearRangeContext](./YearRangeContext.jsx): This context is used in the implementation of the year range slider.
+It ensures that all subcharts in a chart share the same year range.
+The year range is modified by the slider in [SubChart.jsx](/src/Graphs/Subchart/SubChart.jsx).